Loss Lab

 Matthew Broadway (PhD student)

-Matt is leading a study with the goals of developing a protocol to monitor populations of Eastern Whip-poor-will and other nightjars in Oklahoma, and using the protocol to evaluate nightjar habitat associations in the state.
-Matt will also be developing other research aspects related to nightjar ecology, possibly including collaborative studies with other research groups currently investigating this charismatic and elusive species group.
+Matt is leading a study funded by the Oklahoma Department of Wildlife Conservation with the goals of developing a protocol to monitor populations of Eastern Whip-poor-will and other nightjars in Oklahoma, and using the protocol to evaluate nightjar habitat associations in the state.
+Matt is also working on other research aspects related to nightjar ecology, including collaborative studies with other research groups currently investigating this charismatic and elusive species group.
 Matt's project is being co-advised by Scott along with Dr. Tim O'Connell (also in OSU NREM) and Dr. Rob Lonsinger (in the USGS Oklahoma Cooperative Fish and Wildlife Research Unit).

 Matt received his BS degree from Auburn University and MS degree from the University of Wisconsin - Stevens Point.
 In his free time, he can be found camping, working out, renovating his vintage airstream, or hunting with his Red Setter.